VladimirBorodko/gits/recommendations.md

 ## Commits

+Most of these come from my post [Things I've noticed with DVCS](http://devblog.wesmcclure.com/posts/things-ive-noticed-with-dvcs), read it to double re-enforce these ideas :)

 ### Commit frequently, locally

 Your local environment is yours, commit when you are confident a set of changes are complete, even if it's only partial to the full commit.
 You can always amend the commit as you build up more of the commit.
 I mention committing around business value, but locally you can do whatever you want as you can repackage those commits before you push them remotely.